satisfactory-dev/Satisfactory-Production-Calculator-UI/README.md

 -   [x] Play Satisfactory
 -   [x] Only need to know how many resources are needed
--   [x] Need to track production across multiple faciltiies
+-   [x] Need to track production across multiple facilities

 #### What if I need a Satisfactory Production Calculator but I'm not the intended audience?